eps696/stylegan2/README.md

 ```
  gen.bat ffhq-1024-f 1280-720 500-20
 ```
 This will load `ffhq-1024-f.pkl` from `model` directory and make a looped 1280x720 px video of 500 frames, with interpolation step of 20 frames between keypoints.
 Please note: omitting `.pkl` extension enables custom resolution.
-Using full filename with extention will load the network from PKL itself (useful to test foreign downloaded models).
+Using full filename with extension will load the network params from PKL (useful to test foreign downloaded models).
 There are `--cubic` and `--gauss` options for animation smoothing, and few `--scale_type` choices.
 Besides video/sequence output, this command will also save all traversed dlatent points as Numpy array in `*.npy` file.

 * Project external images onto StyleGAN2 model dlatent space (ensure first that `vgg16_zhang_perceptual.pkl` is downloaded from Git LFS to `models/vgg`):
 ```